-The City was notified of its fourteenth fatality.
+The City was also notified of its thirteenth fatality due to the coronavirus.

 The Fall River Health Department is in contact with the individuals who have tested positive as well as their contacts.

-Wednesday saw 26 more cases reported.
+Tuesday saw 28 more cases reported.
+Wednesday saw 26 more cases.
 Thursday, 30 more cases and three more deaths were announced.
 26 cases were announced on Friday along with another death bringing the total deaths seen from COVID-19 in Fall River to 12.
 Saturday’s announcement revealed another 26 cases.
 Sunday saw 22 additional cases.
-Monday saw a decrease with 11 reported cases, but sadly a thirteenth fatality was announced.

 Governor Charlie Baker announced the extension of the state’s non-essential business closures and stay at-home advisory until May 18, 2020.
 Government Center will be closed to the public until this advisory is lifted.